 Ten years ago, there wasn’t a lot of thought given to the term ‘employee experience’.
 But now, it’s taking a bigger portion of employers’ attention as it encompasses the growing responsibilities to facilitate a positive experience for contractors, third parties, and partners, as well as employees.
 Due to this progress, ‘colleague experience’ seems a more fitting term.

-Recently, but prior to COVID-19, companies were increasingly interested in how colleague experience could be used to attract and retain talent in a competitive recruitment market.
+Recently, but prior to the start of the 2020 COVID-19, companies were increasingly interested in how colleague experience could be used to attract and retain talent in a competitive recruitment market.

 Since the pandemic, employee experiences have evolved rapidly through necessity.
-Now it’s front-and-centre of mind, not only as a business priority for talent acquisition, but to also ensure colleagues stay engaged while working remotely.
+Now it’s front-and-center in most organizations’ minds, not only as a business priority for talent acquisition, but to also ensure colleagues stay engaged while working remotely.

 Now employers are asking how they can achieve this?
 How can they create a positive onboarding experience remotely?
 And how can they make colleagues feel part of a team remotely?

-And technology is one of the tools that sits at the heart of this answer.
+And digital workplace technology is one of the tools that sits at the heart of this answer.